a7mddra/unlk-lec/README.md

-# unlk-lec (Unlock Lecture) 🔓
+# LibreLec 🔓

-`unlk-lec` is a Python tool designed to extract high-resolution slides from protected university viewers (like PDF.js with DRM wrappers).
+`LibreLec` is a Python tool designed to extract high-resolution slides from protected university viewers (like PDF.js with DRM wrappers).
 It "hijacks" the browser canvas to reconstruct the document as a clean, local PDF, enabling you to study using modern tools like Google NotebookLM, iPad annotation apps, or simply offline.

 ## Features ✨